-Sit to stand: If you’re getting pain from sit to stand the try to adjust your pelvic position.
-Avoid tightening before you get up. imagine your body like a chimpanzees and try to keep it really relaxed.
+Sit to stand: If you’re getting pain from sitting to standing try to adjust your pelvic position.
+Avoid tightening before you get up. imagine your body like a chimpanzee’s and try to keep it really relaxed.
 Often the pain is made worse by tensing!

-Standing: Try to perform 10 gluts squeezes.
-Make sure you’re not standing in a lazy position at end of range lumbar extension (lordosis).
-There are numerous back conditions that dislike standing and we treat them slightly different.
+Standing: Try to perform 10 glut squeezes.
+Make sure you’re not standing in a lazy position at end-of-range lumbar extension (lordosis).
+There are numerous back conditions that dislike standing and we treat them slightly differently.
 For more info book a discovery call.

 Physiotherapy Treatments For Back Pain